zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

 Virtual Machine
 ---------------

-The Ethereum virtual machine is the engine in which transaction code gets executed, and is the core differentiating feature between Ethereum and other systems.
+The Expanse virtual machine is the engine in which transaction code gets executed, and is the core differentiating feature between Expanse and other systems.
 Note that the *virtual machine* should be considered separately from the *contract and message model* - for example, the SIGNEXTEND opcode is a feature of the VM, but the fact that contracts